 Veteran & Responder Exemptions

-- Responder benefits: first responders with permanent occupational disabilities get a free lifetime fishing/small-game combo license and are exempt from the Habitat Stamp.
+- First responders with permanent occupational disabilities receive a free lifetime combo and skip the Habitat Stamp.

-- Other exemptions: active-duty on leave (≤30 days) and Columbine lifetime for total/permanent disabilities.
+- Active-duty on leave (up to 30 days) and Columbine lifetime licenses for total disabilities also qualify.

 Digital and Temporary Authorization Options

-How Trout Stamp Revenue Supports Fisheries and Habitat
+How Habitat Stamp Revenue Supports Fisheries and Habitat

 Funding Hatcheries & Stocking